hrutavmodha/twiggle/website/docs/comparison.md

 When to choose Vue

-- Teams that prefer template-driven authoring, SFCs, and a more opinionated framework with built-in features (router, CLI, devtools).
+- Teams that prefer template-driven authoring, SFCs, and a more opinionated framework with built-in features (CLI, devtools).

 Migration notes